craigmckeachie/handsonreact.com/docs/13-Forms.md

 Below is an example of what a controlled component would like like in a function component.

-1. Delete the current code in `main.jsx`.
+1. Delete the current code in `main.js`.
-2. Add the following code to `main.jsx`
+2. Add the following code to `main.js`

 ```js
 function ExampleForm() {